This fully-automatic trickle charger is compact, powerful, and exceptionally flexible.

 Able to resurrect batteries that have drained to as low as 1 volt.
 Built-in thermal sensor prevents overcharging in hot climates and undercharging in cold climates.
-Auto charging feature lets you keep battery connected indefinitely without fear of overcharging.
+Auto-charging feature lets you keep the battery connected indefinitely without fear of overcharging.

-This 1-amp unit may take up to two days to charge a 12-volt battery.
+This 1-amp unit may take up to 2 days to charge a 12-volt battery.

 The price is a bit steep, but this charger is fantastic.

 Provides the power you need for all kinds of batteries with a short charge time.

 With 1.5-amp output, you'll be able to charge your batteries fast.
 Charger is waterproof, making it great for working in wet weather.
 Protects the battery during charging.
 Ships with both alligator clips and ring connectors to match your battery.